(Full time) 2022 start

 Research insight

-This programme will give you strong research skills as well as a broad base of knowledge.
-You’ll put these into practice when you complete a dissertation on a topic of your choice, which you’ll submit by the end of the programme.
+The course teaches you strong research skills and gives you a broad education in Gender Studies.
+You’ll put these into practice when you complete a dissertation on a topic of your choice, which you’ll submit by the end of the course.

 Course structure

-You will also choose 30 credits from the below:
+You will also choose 60 credits from the below.

 Learning and teaching

-We use a range of teaching and learning methods including presentations, seminars, tutorials, online learning and lectures, depending on your choice of optional modules.
+At Leeds we use a range of teaching and learning methods including student-led workshops and discussions, online resources, and group tasks.
 Independent study is also crucial to this degree, as an opportunity to develop your skills and form your own ideas.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.